MarkBaker/Tries/README.md

 Tries
 ======

-A PHP implementation of the Trie data structure
+A PHP implementation of the Trie and RadixTrie data structures

-The /examples folder has two examples to demonstrate its use:
+The /examples folder has two examples to demonstrate their use:

  - playerSearch.php
+ - playerSearchRadixTrie.php

     allows a search on Wigan Warriors rugby league players based on surname, displaying the record of those that match the entered search criteria